 1 Institute (Yellowknife) 2 Counsel: Meredith Porter, Commission 3 Counsel 4 MS. MEREDITH PORTER: Thank you.
 5 And now, Dr. Moffitt, I understand if we 6 could have up the map image on the screen that you have 7 some information with respect to the incidents of intimate 8 partner violence in the north.
 And in the map if we 9 could scroll down a little bit in terms of just so we see 10 the complete territory, could you explain what this map 11 depicts and sort of some of the nuances that perhaps 12 individuals and the Commissioners may not draw from the 13 map but actually can be found with respect to not only the 14 colouring, but also the markings that have been included 15 in the communities?
 16 DR. PERTICE MOFFITT: The large team that 17 we had working on the project that was called Rural and 18 Northern Community Response to Intimate Partner Violence 19 consisted of with two geographers out of Dr. Joe 20 Pewawa (ph) and oh my goodness, forgetting his name two 21 geographers from the University of Saskatchewan, Paul 22 Hackett and Joe Pewawa (ph).
+23 And what we did in every jurisdiction, each 24 of the prairie provinces and the NTW, was to do an 25 environmental scan first to see what resources we did have databases, one that demonstrates resources in terms of shelters, hospitals, victim service workers, RCMP; and the other that's incidents.
+And what -- The little circles, what they don't tell you, they just give you a picture, but if you look at the circle, not to pick on a community, but a few smaller communities, like, look at the circle at Little K for example, and then look at the circle -- some of these circles are very large, and what you wouldn't know is that the community has a population of only 200 people.
+So, then you can see -- and these are reported incidents of violence.

-23 And what we did in every jurisdiction, each 24 of the prairie provinces and the NTW, was to do an 25 environmental scan first to see what resources we did have and then we got statistics.
-Dr. Mary Hampton got statistics from the RCMP for two years of data from 2009 to 2010.
-So this is an old map, but I think it's very - it's a good map and a good thing to think about if we were wanting to measure are we making any improvements.
-It would be very interesting to redo this map.
+1 and then we got statistics.
+Dr. Mary Hampton got 2 statistics from the RCMP for two years of data from 2009 3 to 2010.
+So this is an old map, but I think it's very 1 it's a good map and a good thing to think about if we were 5 wanting to measure are we making any improvements.
+It 5 would be very interesting to redo this map.